 Note: When using the TPG, the incoming source and BoxIO TPG output frame rates must be set to the same frame rates.
 If not, the TPG will potentially not function correctly.

 - With Calibration Patches set to Off, select the desired Mode within FSI BoxIO Options, including Channel operation, SDI Port, and the LUT slots to be used

 - To make sure there is no existing calibration data active within the BoxIO, select Unity Bypass from the Select LUT option, and press Upload

-(To clear all the three LUT Slots, Unity Bypass will need to be uploaded to all three slots - 1D+3D, and Back 1D)
+(To clear all LUT Slots, Unity Bypass will need to be uploaded to all three Load selections)

 - With Calibration Patches set on, select the correct TPG Output Format, and Video Range

 - Using the Calibration Patches option select the desired patch size to use for profiling

 As soon as a Calibration Patches seletcion is made the output of BoxIO will display the patch colour as defined within the ColourSpace Measure and Characterisation menus.

 To use BoxIO as a Patch Generator with ColourSpace navigate to the desired profiling mode - Manual Measure or Display Characterisation.

 Output of BoxIO will mimic the colour displayed, using the patch settings defined via Hardware Options.

 Profiling can then be performed as normal, using the probe connected to ColourSpace, and with BoxIO displaying the required patches on the display being profiled.

 After profiling, a Calibration LUT can be generated as normal within ColourSpace LUT Tools.

 With the LUT still held within ColourSpace navigate back to the Hardware Options menu, and select the desired LUT from within the Select LUT options, and Upload it to the desired LUT slot.

 There are three LUT slots within BoxIO, and the 1D+3D combination is the normal configuration to use for display calibration, with the Back 1D LUT left empty.